dzvilius/visual-money-tracker/README.md

   - [x] Output value in Euros.
  - As a user, I want to see my spending as chart, so that, I know what percentage I've spent in each category.
      - [x] Display a pie chart with percentage values for each spending category.
-- As a user, I want to see an income source breakdown, so that, I can see each item in more detail.
+- As a user, I want to see spending category breakdown, so that, I can see each item in more detail.
   - [x] Display item breakdown for each spending category.

 ---